 (MIRA storefront on amzn)

-Also, you will need gas mask filters.
+Also, you will need gas mask filters (for nuclear fallout).
 They need to fit your specific mask.
 And, they too should be CBRN or NBC approved.
 The gas mask shown above will accommodate two filters, though you only need one to function.
 Here’s the NBC-77 SOF.

 Certified CBRN filter 40 mm NATO with Longest shelf life: 20 years